MySQL Enterprise Edition now includes MySQL Enterprise Audit, implemented using a server plugin named

 This issue was triggered when both of the following conditions were met:

-used in the same order as in the partitioning key definition by a
+The columns making up the table's partitioning key were used in the same order as in the partitioning key definition by a

-WHERE clause as in the column
+WHEREclause as in the column definitions;

 An example of a statement creating a partitioned table and a query against this for which the issue described above occurred is shown here: